-Interim Maintenance: Such maintenance is provided during the pendency of the case in the court.
-The underlying idea behind giving such maintenance is that one party should not loose and stand on a weaker footing at the time of contesting the case.
+Such maintenance is provided during the pendency of the case in the court.
+The underlying idea behind giving such maintenance is that one party should not lose and stand on a weaker footing at the time of contesting the case.
 Quantum of such maintenance is dependent on a variety of factors but the most important aspect is the status of the parties prior to the filing of the case and the income/salary of the spouse against whom such maintenance is claimed.
-Court always tries to bring both the party at equal platform and footing.
+The court always tries to bring both the party at equal platform and footing.

-MAINTENANCE LAW IN INDIAThere are various laws that govern within the aspect of maintenance in India.
+There are various laws that govern the aspect of maintenance in India.
 Such laws are under:

 - Section 125 Cr.P.C Maintenance